lchua2314/Game-News-App/README.md

 **Required Must-have Stories**

 - [X] User scrolls through the latest GameSpot articles and can view articles that are selected.
-- [ ] User navigates to the latest GameSpot game reviews, top reviews, and random videos (and can navigate back to articles).
+- [X] User has a navigation bar to transition to the latest GameSpot articles reviews, top reviews, and random videos (and can navigate back to articles).
-- [ ] User scrolls through the latest GameSpot game reviews and can view reviews that are selected.
+- [ ] User scrolls through the latest GameSpot reviews and can view reviews that are selected.
-- [ ] User scrolls through the top GameSpot game reviews and can view reviews that are selected.
+- [ ] User scrolls through the top GameSpot reviews and can view reviews that are selected.
 - [ ] User scrolls through random videos and can watch videos that are selected.

 **Optional Nice-to-have Stories**